a-flyleaf/toyshelf/about.md

 ## Can I \[do something with] *your* characters, specifically?
 *Go for it, man.* If you're making money off it that's going to make me sad, though.
 A royalty would be nice. <span style="inline-block;">:(</span>

 (Should go without saying, but I would **very strongly appreciate** credit in some way, since you are using *my characters specifically*.
-(I would appreciate credit for looser ~inspiration~ too, as covered above, but I recognize that's more of a gray area.)
+(I would like credit for looser ~inspiration~ too, as covered above, but I recognize that's more of a gray area.)
 And please don't suggest I endorse whatever you're doing unless I actually, like, *do*.)

 (P.S.
 Have I mentioned I probably want to see the thing you make?
 I want to see the thing you make!!)